Triangulated categories of relative 1-motives: Commutative group schemes and motives

-The natural isomorphisms $(\alpha)$, $(\beta)$ are derived versions of isomorphisms at the level of model categories of spectra.
-The natural transformation $(\gamma)$ can be defined in two equivalent ways, one using $(\alpha)$ and one using $(\beta)$: namely, as the two equal compositions
+The natural isomorphisms $(\alpha)$ and $(\beta)$ are derived versions of isomorphisms at the level of model categories of spectra.
+The natural transformation $(\gamma)$ can be defined in two different ways, one using $(\alpha)$ and one using $(\beta)$; namely, as the two equal compositions

 and